The legend of the Earth that chooses its guardians

 To these people, the Earth whispered:

-"You're not here to control me."
-You are here to remember.
+"You're not here to control me.
+You're here to remember."

 The Invisible Oath

 Those who heard this call received neither power nor dominion.
-They were given a responsibility.
+They received a responsibility.

 The elders say that these guardians still exist.
 They hold no title.
-They are not seeking any recognition.
+They seek no recognition.

 They can be recognized in a different way.